TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Cache
 """""
 Storage of coordinates for all paths for very long MD trajectories requires huge amount of RAM.
-User can decide whether :mod:`aquaduct` should store coordinetes in memory or in separated directory.
-Option ``--cache-mem`` instruct *Valve* to store cooridnates in RAM; ``--cache-dir`` stores coordinates in selected direcotry.
-If neither of both options is selected, coordinates are calculated on demad.
+User can decide whether :mod:`aquaduct` should store coordinates in memory or in separated directory.
+Option ``--cache-mem`` instruct *Valve* to store coordinates in RAM; ``--cache-dir`` stores coordinates in selected directory.
+If neither of both options is selected, coordinates are calculated on demand.

 .. note::